Python vs Ruby for Coding Interviews: One Missing Data Structure Decides It

 You ask most engineers why they pick Python for coding interviews and they shrug.
 "It's just what you use."
 Ask a Ruby developer who switched to Python for interviews and they'll give you a very specific answer.

 Python is the stronger default for most candidates, and if you're starting from zero, there is no reason to choose Ruby.
 But if Ruby is what you write all day at work, you can make it work.
 The gap between the two languages isn't about syntax or expressiveness.
-It comes down to one data structure that shows up in roughly a third of hard interview problems: the heap.
+It comes down to one data structure that shows up across a large slice of medium and hard interview problems: the heap.

 The Platforms Support Both.
 The Ecosystem Doesn't.